 - ¼ tsp cayenne pepper

-- Add your soy sauce, cilantro, garlic, white vinegar, olive oil, cumin, paprika, oregano and cayenne to a food processor and blend until smooth.
+- Add your soy sauce, cilantro, garlic, white vinegar, oil, cumin, paprika, oregano and cayenne to a food processor and blend until smooth.
 Then set it aside.

-- Once the chicken is done marinating, preheat your oven to 400 degrees and spray a 9×13 inch pan with cooking spray.
+- Once the chicken is done marinating, preheat your oven to 400 degrees and spray a 9×13 pan with cooking spray.

 - Serve immediately with your Peruvian green sauce.